A strong open mapping theorem for surjections from cones onto Banach spaces: Introduction

 \section{Introduction}

 Consider the following question, that arose in other research of the authors: Let $X$ be a real Banach space, ordered by a closed generating proper cone $X^{+}$, and let $\Omega$ be a topological space.
 Then the Banach space $C_{0}(\Omega,X)$, consisting of the continuous $X$-valued functions on $\Omega$ vanishing at infinity, is ordered by the natural closed proper cone $C_{0}(\Omega,X^{+})$.
 Is this cone also generating?
 If $X$ is a Banach lattice, then the answer is affirmative.
-Indeed, if $f\in C_{0}(\Omega,$X), then $f=f^{+}-f^{-}$, where $f^{\pm}(\omega):=f(\omega)^{\pm}\,\,(\omega\in\Omega)$.
+Indeed, if $f\in C_{0}(\Omega,X)$, then $f=f^{+}-f^{-}$, where $f^{\pm}(\omega):=f(\omega)^{\pm}\,\,(\omega\in\Omega)$.
 Since the maps $x\mapsto x^{\pm}$ are continuous, $f^{\pm}$ is continuous, and since $\Vert f^{\pm}(\omega)\Vert\leq\Vert f(\omega)\Vert\,\,(\omega\in\Omega)$, $f^{\pm}$ vanishes at infinity.
 Thus a decomposition as desired has been obtained.
 For general $X$, the situation is not so clear.
 The natural approach is to consider a pointwise decomposition as in the Banach lattice case, but for this to work we need to know that at the level of $X$ the constituents $x^{\pm}$ in a decomposition $x=x^{+}-x^{-}$ can be chosen in a continuous and simultaneously also bounded (in an obvious terminology) fashion, as $x$ varies over $X$.
 Boundedness is certainly attainable, due to the following classical result: \begin{thm} \textup{(}And\^o's Theorem \citep{Ando}\textup{)} Let $X$ be a real Banach space ordered by a closed generating proper cone $X^{+}\subseteq X$.
 Then there exists a constant $K>0$ with the property that, for every $x\in X$, there exist $x^{\pm}\in X^{+}$ such that $x=x^{+}-x^{-}$ and $\Vert x^{\pm}\Vert\leq K\Vert x\Vert$. \end{thm} Continuity is not asserted, however.
 Hence we are not able to settle our question in the affirmative via And\^o's Theorem alone and stronger results are needed.
-These do not seem to be available in the literature (even resorting to the recent account \citep{CnD} did not provide the answer), and the need for such results was then the motivation for the research leading to the present paper.
-Our original question is then answered (positively) as a special case of Theorem \ref{thm:continuous_functions_arbitrary_topological_space} below, as a consequence of the general existence of a continuous bounded decomposition, analogous to that for Banach lattices.
+With $\Omega$ a compact Hausdorff space, it is a consequence of a result due to Asimow and Atkinson \citep[Theorem 2.3]{AsimowAtkinson} that $C(\Omega,X^{+})$ is generating in $C(\Omega,X)$ when $X^{+}$ is closed and generating in $X$.
+A similar result due to Wickstead \citep[Theorem 4.4]{Wickstead} establishes this for $C_{0}(\Omega,X)$ when $\Omega$ is locally compact (cf.\,Remark \ref{rem:asmiow-atkinson-wikstead}).
+We will also retrieve these results, but by a different method, namely by establishing the general existence of a continuous bounded decompositions, analogous to that for Banach lattices, as a special case of Theorem \ref{thm:continuous_functions_arbitrary_topological_space} below.